Skip to main content

 Co-founder & CEO

-When a driver charges their EV on a roaming network, money flows through a chain of parties:
+When a driver charges their EV on an OCPI roaming network, money flows through a chain of parties:

 Driver pays the eMSP (their service provider), who pays the CPO (the network operator), who pays for the electricity and infrastructure.